oracle/fastr/documentation/dev/casts.md

 #### Optimizing the default behavior

 The above-mentioned overriding configurations may also be applied behind-the-scenes as optimization of the pipelines with certain structure.
 For instance, `allowNull()` may be activated if the pipeline contains no `RNull/RMissing` handling cast node, such as `FindFirstNode` or `CastToVectorNode`.
-The `mustNotBeNull` configuration may optimize pipelines containing cast nodes raising an error for `RNull/RMissing`, such as the nodes produced by steps `findFirstStep()`, `findFirstStep(error)` or `mustBe(singleElement())`.
+The `mustNotBeNull` configuration may optimize pipelines containing cast nodes raising an error for `RNull/RMissing`, such as the nodes produced by steps `findFirst()`, `findFirst(error)` or `mustBe(singleElement())`.
 Or the `mapNull(x)` configuration may be applied provided that the pipeline's last step is `findFirst(x)`.

 ### Cast Pipeline Optimizations